williamsantosa/williamsantosa/Projects/IndoHelper/README.md

 -------------------
 DESCRIPTION

 As a Chinese-Indonesian person, most of my family came from or still live in Indonesia.
 As a result, most of us (save for a few children in my generation) speak Bahasa Indonesia.
-This program helps people learn the basic number system for Bahasa Indonesia and provides games to help in thier progression to mastery of the language.
-After using this program, you will be able to convert any integer in English into Bahasa Indonesia.
+This program helps people learn the basic number system for Bahasa Indonesia and provides games to help in their progression to mastery of the language.
+After using this program, they will be able to convert any integer in English into Bahasa Indonesia.

 -------------------
 FILES